Kragerup: Friis family, c. 1590s1656

-Juul family
+Juul family, 16561705

-Friis' son, Hans Friis, sold Kragerup in 1656 to Frederik Urne.
+Hans Friis sold Kragerup in 1656 to Frederik Urne.
 He was succeeded by his son-in-law, Ove Juul, who was later appointed Vice Chancellor.
-Kragerup was later passed on to his son, Christian Juul, who one year later ceded it to his sister, Mette Marie, who married the bailiff on the estate, Povl Pedersen Lerskov, but he died in 1692.
-Mette Marie Juul continued to live on the estate after his death.
+His other holdings included Lundbæk-Pandum, Villestrup, and Bregentved.
+Kragerup was later passed to his son, Christian Juul, who on e year later ceded it to his sister, Mette Marie Juul.
+The estate Kattrup was also acquired by her.
+She married the bailiff on the estate, Povl Pedersen Lerskov, but he already died in 1692.
+Mette Marie Juul stayed on the estate another 12 years.